psidnell/ofplugins/README.md

 # ofplugins

-Omnifocus plugins I use on a regular basis.
-Always a work in progress...
+A selection of Omnifocus plugins I use on a regular basis.
+A work in progress...

-For details of the API see the [reference documentation](https://omni-automation.com/omnifocus/index.html).
+For details of the OmniAutomation API and how to install and use a plugin see the [reference documentation](https://omni-automation.com/omnifocus/index.html).
+The Omni Slack channel is also a very useful resource.

 ## [Template Plugin](template.omnifocusjs)

-A template project is simply a project with placeholder variables that can be used to create new active projects.
+A template project is simply a project with placeholder variables that can be used as a template to create new active projects.
 In the new project the variables will have been replaced with real values.
 The template project can be on hold to avoid cluttering up your active tasks.

-Select a template project and run the plugin and it will:
+Select a template project and run the plugin action and it will:

 - Open a form to ask for values for your variables.
-- Duplicate it.
+- Duplicate the template to create a new project above the template.
 - Replace the variables in the copy with values you provided.
 - Make the duplicate project active.